 - Sugar snap peas

 - Boil the pasta according to instructions on the packet (add the peas and other greens too, so you can cook them with the pasta and save energy/time/washing up)

 - Meanwhile, scoop avocado flesh out of the skins into a bowl and mash with a fork until a smooth paste forms (the riper they are the easier this will be)

-- Add the lemon juice, basil, salt and pepper, (and olive oil and nutritional yeast if using), and mix well
+Add the lemon juice, basil, salt + pepper and nutritional yeast, and mix well

 - Drain the pasta and peas once cooked and take off the heat